 I have used the MEC Reactor 3.8 for approximately 100 nights, both guiding and on personal trips and I really like it.
 You can also go with one from Therma-Rest (the market leader in backcountry bedding) as theirs are very high quality as well.

 Also, while sleeping pads are a bit expensive at the time of purchase, they do last long time and are easy to repair.
-I punctured a hole in mine at the end of a trip (no idea how I managed to do this) and it is currently at MEC now being repaired (for free!).
+I punctured mine and MEC quickly repaired it for free.

 2. Use a camping pillow